fossology/fossdash/README.md

 This project is **work in progress**, and is made available under the MIT License.

 # Introduction
 In Fossology, a cron-scheduled exporter script publishes data regularly to the FossDash service, which collects, stores in the InfluxDB database.
-[FIXME: add a link to the correct Fossology branch]
+See this branch for the implementation of the exporter: [dev/fossdash-exporter](https://github.com/Orange-OpenSource/fossology/tree/dev/fossdash-exporter)

 A default dashboard is available in Grafana that lets you visualize the data straight away.